zkutalik/ssimp_software/doc/manual.md

 - **Chromosome** should be named: `chr`, `chromosome`, `chrm` or `#CHROM`.
 - **Position** should be named: `POS`,`position` or `BP`.

-*Note*

-Column names listed above are not case sensitive.
-E.g. P-value column can be named `p` or `P`.

 ## --window.width and --flanking.width
 [//]: -------------------------------